• Home

 The AI study comes as government officials decide how involved regulators should be with overseeing AI.
 Several states, including Tennessee and Oregon, have passed their own laws on AI in the absence of federal regulations.
 Still, the White House last week put out a framework that, if taken up by Congress, would create a national AI policy and would preempt states’ “patchwork” of rules.

-To test human reactions to sycophantic AI, researchers studied the reactions of just overn2,400 human participants interacting with AI.
-First, 1,605 participants were asked to imagine they were the author of a post based on the AITA subreddit which was deemed wrong by other humans on the subreddit but deemed right by AI.
-The participants then either read the sycophantic AI response or a non-sycophantic response that was based on the human feedback.
+To test human reactions to sycophantic AI, researchers studied the reactions of just over 2,400 human participants interacting with AI.
+First, 1,605 participants were asked to imagine they were the author of a post based on the AITA subreddit that was deemed wrong by other humans on the subreddit but deemed right by AI.
+The participants then either read the sycophantic AI response or a non-sycophantic response that was based on human feedback.
 Another 800 participants talked with either a sycophantic or non-sycophantic AI model about a real conflict in their own lives before being asked to write a letter to the other person involved in their conflict.

 Participants who received validating AI responses were measurably less likely to apologize, admit fault, or seek to repair their relationships.
 Even when users recognize models as sycophantic, the AI’s responses still affect them, said the study’s co–lead author, Stanford computer science and linguistics professor Dan Jurafsky.